 - A. Purpose and Organizational Structure.
 The CRC shall develop and implement a statement maintained by the center that clearly defines the purpose of the CRC.
-The statement shall include: - 1. the program philosophy; - 2. the program goals and objectives; - the ages, sex and characteristics of clients accepted for care; - 4. the geographical area served; - 5. the types of services provided; - 6. the admission criteria; - 7. the needs, problems, situations or patterns addressed by the provider's program; and - 8. an organizational chart of the provider which clearly delineates the lines of authority. - B. The CRC shall provide supervision and services that: - 1. conform to the department's rules and regulations; - 2. meet the needs of the client as identified and addressed in the client's treatment plan; - 3. protect each client's rights; and - 4. promote the social, physical and mental well-being of clients.
+The statement shall include:

+- the program philosophy;

+- the program goals and objectives;

+- the ages, sex and characteristics of clients accepted for care;

+- the geographical area served;

+- the types of services provided;

+- 6. the admission criteria;

+- 7. the needs, problems, situations or patterns addressed by the provider's program; and - 8. an organizational chart of the provider which clearly delineates the lines of authority. - B. The CRC shall provide supervision and services that: - conform to the department's rules and regulations; - meet the needs of the client as identified and addressed in the client's treatment plan; - 3. protect each client's rights; and - 4. promote the social, physical and mental well-being of clients. - C. The CRC shall maintain any information or documentation related to compliance with this Chapter and shall make such information or documentation available to the department. - D. Required Reporting.
+The center shall report the following incidents in writing to HSS within 24 hours of discovery: - any disaster or emergency or other unexpected event that causes significant disruption to program operations; - 2. any death or serious injury of a client: - a. that may potentially be related to program activities; or

-- C. The CRC shall maintain any information or documentation related to compliance with this Chapter and shall make such information or documentation available to the department. - D. Required Reporting.
-The center shall report the following incidents in writing to HSS within 24 hours of discovery: - any disaster or emergency or other unexpected event that causes significant disruption to program operations; - 2. any death or serious injury of a client: - a. that may potentially be related to program activities; or - b. who at the time of his/her death or serious injury was an active client of the center; and - allegations of client abuse, neglect and exploitation.
-AUTHORITY NOTE: Promulgated in accordance with R.S.
-36:254 and R.S.
-28:2180.13.
+- b. who at the time of his/her death or serious injury was an active client of the center; and - allegations of client abuse, neglect, exploitation and misappropriation of client funds.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 40:
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Bureau of Health Services Financing, LR 41: